Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2023/aspose-slides-for-python-net-23-12-release-notes.md

 | :- | :- | :- | :- |
 |SLIDESPYNET-146|Use Aspose.Slides for .Net 23.12 features|Enhancement|<https://releases.aspose.com/slides/net/release-notes/2023/aspose-slides-for-net-23-12-release-notes/>|

+## Apple Silicon M1/M2 Support

+We are pleased to announce the release of the ARM64 edition of Aspose.Slides for Python for macOS, specifically optimized for the innovative Apple Silicon platform.
+This architecture fuels the performance and efficiency of all modern Apple computers, showcasing exceptional capabilities.

+Aspose.Slides for Python on macOS ARM64 offers the same features as Aspose.Slides for Python on Windows (they share the same documentation and API reference).
+For more information on Aspose.Slides capabilities, see Features Overview.

 ## Public API Changes

 ### Handout Presentation export layout mode added